jenkinsci/adobe-cloud-manager-plugin/doc/step/pipeline-step-state/README.md

   * An empty list constitutes all actions.
 * `advance`: Flag to indicate if this step should advance when receiving a *end* action.
 * `autoApprove`: Flag to indicate that when a *waiting* event occurs, it should advance the Cloud Manager build.
+* `waitingPause`: Flag to indicate if this step should pause the pipeline for user input, when a *waiting* event occurs.
+  * When using this property, the `advance` property should be set to *true*.

 ## Use Cases